Ottawa Fury FC to face Toronto FC in Canadian Championship semis - TSN.ca

 In the 43rd minute they doubled their advantage to 2-0 as Perea found a loose ball in the box off a corner and put it in before Irving could get to it.

+"We lost a bit of concentration.
+We are always aware of players coming in front of us and we paid the price.
+It was a difficult time to get scored on," Wanderers coach Stephen Hart said.

+"You try to be as positive as you can when you go into the dressing room but I think it rattled us to be honest."

-Notes: The winner between Ottawa and TFC will advance to the Canadian Championship final in September, with a chance to represent Canada at the CONCACAF Champions League.
+Notes: The winner between Ottawa and TFC will advance to the Canadian Championship final in September, with a chance to represent Canada at the CONCACAF Champions League… The Canadian Championship was introduced in 2008 and Wednesday’s game saw the event top the 1-million mark in attendance.